datacamp/community-courses-tidy-data-in-python-mini-course/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:5d0f6f3efd
 ## Deal with it!

-The three columns, `Black`, `Blue`, and `Brown`, essentially represent the same variable: eye color.
+The three columns, `Black`, `Blue`, and `Brown`, represent values of the same variable: eye color.
 It would make much more sense to merge them into one column.
 Use `melt` to do it!

 *** =instructions
 - Use `Melt` to leave `Names` and `Wear_Glasses` intact and combine everything else.